Arrcus/lsoe-python/README.md

 asyncio API in a hurry, but long term it may be possible to do everything we need with standard libraries, since all we really need is datagram sockets, coroutines, and supporting primatives like queues.

+Er, on further analysis: "real" async coroutines (`await`, `async def`, `asyncio`, etc) look fairly plausible, but were new in Python 3.5.
+Our initial target is Debian Jessie, which is Python 3.4, so we may be sticking with Tornado for a while.

 Raw ethernet frame socket I/O is not well documented, see Linux packet(7) for what doc there is.